Índice

 Digital scanning technology creates detailed three-dimensional images of teeth and oral structures, revealing problems invisible in traditional X-rays or clinical examinations.
 These scans detect tooth density changes indicating early demineralization, allowing for timely preventive intervention strategies.

 Preventive fillings involve placing small fillings in deep grooves or pits before decay develops.
 This approach is particularly useful for teeth with anatomical features making thorough cleaning difficult.
 By sealing vulnerable areas before bacterial colonization, preventive fillings provide long-term protection.
+Look for white spots, dark stains, and persistent sensitivity—early signs matter.
+Know more about rotten teeth.

 Turkey has emerged as a leading destination for dental care, offering comprehensive preventive services that help patients from around the world maintain optimal oral health.
 The country’s dental professionals utilize advanced technologies and evidence-based approaches to preventing rotten teeth while providing exceptional value for international patients.